 Check the “for sale” sections often and you might be able to grab some printer toner for cheap or even FREE.

 Many people use online classifieds to advertise not only items they’re looking to sell but also their “junk” that they’ll throw away in a “curb alert.”

 A “curb alert” is when someone leaves everything they’re throwing away the day/night before their garbage collection and let scavengers ( I mean strangers ha ) know their address.

 What Type of Printer Toner Has The Most Value

 This includes any remanufactured or compatible cartridges.
-Everyone wants to buy Poland spring bottled water (or better!) over the convenience store brand water.
+Everyone wants to buy branded bottled water (or better!) over the store brand water.

 Also, just like when you buy some electronics, check that your toner packaging is without defects.
 If the toner’s box has rips, tears, dents or writing on it that’s clearly not from the manufacturer, the toner’s value drops significantly.